 5.3.3 Interference tube

-Interference tube is usually used on shotgun microphones.
-Make it the more directional than a typical cardioid or supercardioid microphone.

-Interference tube is a long, narrow extended tube that is placed in front of the microphone capsule and has multiple small holes along its length.
-It creates phase shift for sounds arriving from off-axis directions, the off-axis sound will arrive at the diaphragm with varying phase relationships and so partially cancel one another out.
+The interference tube, typically used on shotgun microphones, makes them more directional than a typical cardioid or supercardioid microphone.
+This long, narrow extended tube is placed in front of the microphone capsule and features multiple small holes along its length.
+It creates phase shift for sounds arriving from off-axis directions.
+Consequently, the off-axis sound arrives at the diaphragm with varying phase relationships, causing them partially cancel each other out.